Hiking the Ulupaina Loop Trail on Oʻahu

 Kahekili Highway

-From here, the trailhead is located in the corner near the highway where the forest begins.
+From here, the trailhead is located where the forest meets the highway.

 Walking to the Trailhead